HMNZS TE MANA - F111

 From 2013 - 2016 TE KAHA and TE MANA went through a significant and extensive engineering upgrade.
 The refit included:

-On 6 March 2018 HMNZS TE KAHA arrived in Canada where a major upgrade of its sensors and weapons systems will be undertaken.
-TE MANA, is scheduled to take place in 2019 and will include:
+On 6 March 2018 HMNZS TE KAHA arrived in Esquimalt, Canada where a major upgrade of its sensors and weapons systems will be undertaken.
+TE MANA, is scheduled to begin her upgrade in March in 2019 and will include:

 - Frigate Systems Upgrade (FSU to replace combat and self defence systems) - new radar and targeting systems, a new combat management system and a number of other improvements to protect the ship